Source code for mushroom_rl.policy.noise_policy

 @property def weights_size(self): return self._approximator.weights_size

-[docs] def reset(self): return self._x0 if self._x0 is not None else torch.zeros(self._approximator.output_shape)
+[docs] def reset(self): self._policy_state = self._x0.clone() if self._x0 is not None else torch.zeros(self._approximator.output_shape) return self._policy_state

 [docs] def set_weights(self, weights): self._approximator.set_weights(weights)